apache/mxnet/docs/api/python/profiler/profiler.md

 ### Profiling Objects

-These profiling objects can be created and accessed from python in order to resord performance information of the python code paths
+These profiling objects can be created and accessed from python in order to record performance information of the python code paths.

 ```eval_rst
 .. autosummary::